One person fatally shot at Oshawa housing complex

 Police say that they received multiple 911 calls for the sound of gunshots at a townhouse complex on Pentland Street near Ritson and Taunton Roads just before midnight.

-They say that the victim was subsequently located with multiple gunshot wounds and was pronounced dead on scene.
+They say the victim, who friends identify as Devon Patten, was subsequently located with multiple gunshot wounds and was pronounced dead on scene.

+Devon Patten, 18, is the victim of the Oshawa shooting, friends say.
+(Photo supplied)

 Officers are reviewing video surveillance footage and are continuing to canvass the neighbourhood today.